-Study: WNBA, NBA earn high grades in diversity hiring
+Study: NBA earns overall A grade in diversity hiring

 The annual report card from The Institute for Diversity and Ethics in Sport (TIDES) at Central Florida on Tuesday indicated almost identical scores from last year.
 The grade for racial hiring was an A-plus with an unchanged 98.7 score.
 The grade for gender hiring was a B, but slid slightly to 80.9.

 The overall grade was an A at 89.8.
-That was better than Major League Soccer’s B-plus, the NFL with a B and Major League Baseball with a B-minus.
+That was better than Major League Soccer’s B-plus, the NFL with a B and Major League Baseball with a B-minus, all since January.
 The NHL doesn’t participate in the study.

 The only professional league with a higher grade from the past year was the WNBA, with an overall A-plus and 97.6 score.